openshift-labs/cloud-native-guides/app-config.md

     --labels=app=inventory
 ~~~

-> The `--param` parameter provides a value for the given parameters.
+> The `--param` parameter provides a value for the template parameters.
 The recommended approach is
 > not to provide any value for username and password and allow the template to generate a random value for
 > you due to security reasons.
 In this lab in order to reduce typos, a fixed value is provided for username and
 > password.

-And another one for the Catalog service:
+Deploy another PostgreSQL database for the Catalog service:

 ~~~shell
 $ oc new-app postgresql-persistent \